Ticafblanc/webserv/Doc/http_server/README.md

 </p>

 ## 3.2 Parse the Request from the Client
-Let's take a look at what the <b>very first</b> request information the AbaseSocket sends to you
+Let's take a look at what the <b>very first</b> request information the Socket sends to you
 <p align="center">
 <img src="/img/http_request_0.JPG" height="95%" width="95%">
 </p>